 There will probably be different definitions of success for short-term, part-time, initial, and longer-term jobs (full-time, post-Month 13.)
-These should be discussed with the newcomer, with a goal of reaching an initial agreement and a plan to revisit the goal from time to time, as the newcomer settles into life in Canada.
+These should be discussed with the newcomer, with a goal of reaching an initial agreement and a plan to revisit goals from time to time, as the newcomer settles into life in Canada.

 In defining success, it is very important for sponsors and volunteers to reconcile their own expectations of a newcomer finding work with those of the newcomer himself or herself.
 This issue may arise, not only when a family first arrives, but also as time elapses.